Encapsia/encapsia-cli/README.md

 # TODO

-* encapsia plugins dev-update has both --force and --reset, which is a bit confusing.
-Probably remove "reset"?
-* encapsia plugins dev-update caches incorrectly when an upload fails.
+* Bug: encapsia plugins dev-update caches incorrectly when an upload fails.
+* Feature: Add receiving files from tasks
-* Add sending files to views (once PR accepted)
+* Feature: Add sending files to views
+* Featuer: Add package command for running standard tasks
+* Bug: Validate input to plugins uninstall
+* Feature: Add "encapsia plugins reactor" to forward local calls to remote for even easier dev without installing anything except the SQL.
-* Use click-web to create an encapsia webserve command??
+* Feature: Use click-web to create an encapsia webserve command??
 Put in a plugin?
-* Validate input to plugins uninstall
-* Add an "encapsia plugins dev-server" command to forward calls to localhost to remote, thus allowing easier dev without installing anything except the SQL.